 If you are preparing for the GMAT in a condensed time frame, focus on taking full-length practice tests and official problem sets.
 Use as many of the official practice materials as you can.
 Be sure to carefully review each test and problem set, paying close attention to every question that you answered incorrectly and every question on which you had to guess.

 No, you should not skip any questions on the GMAT.
-Both the Quantitative and Verbal sections are computer-adaptive—the computer will present questions of varying difficulty depending on your prior responses.
-Therefore, you cannot skip difficult questions.
-In addition, note that questions cannot be returned to after they are answered.
+The exam is computer-adaptive—the computer will present questions of varying difficulty depending on your prior responses.

 There is a severe penalty for not finishing the test, so be sure to answer every question in a timely fashion.
 You should always keep track of time remaining so that if you have unanswered questions remaining when your time is almost up, you can complete the section with random guessing in the last minute or so.